-She also quoted some text from the PMBOK Guide, which says in case of any occurrence of risks, the response created in fallback or contingency plans can be implemented.
+She also quoted some text from the PMBOK Guide, which says “in case of any occurrence of risks, the response created in fallback or contingency plans can be implemented.”

-According to her, since the PMBOK Guide says to implement either fallback or contingency plans if any risk occurs, she thought that these two are the same.
+Since the PMBOK Guide says to implement either fallback or contingency plans if any risk occurs, she thought that these two are the same.

 In fact, if any identified risk occurs, you will implement the contingency plan, and if this plan fails, you will go for the fallback plan.